josh/launchdns/README.md

 This will keep `dns` running on port 55353 anytime you log into your computer.

-Though, the preferred way to configure the server to run on demand.
+Though, the preferred way to configure the server is for it to run on demand.

 **~/Library/LaunchAgents/com.github.josh.dns.plist**